dmitryb-dev/eventsystem/README.md

 		}
 	}

-If channel doesn't have enough space for new message, code inside of block won't executed.
+If the channel doesn't have enough space for new message, code inside of the block won't executed.

-At the end we run hanling mechanism with `handleEvent(TemperatureMeasured)`.
-It checks if some messages exists inside of channel and call `handle_temp_change` handler when message occurs.
-It process just one message, not all messages in channel.
+At the end we run a hanling mechanism with `handleEvent(TemperatureMeasured)`.
+It checks if some messages exists inside of the channel and call the `handle_temp_change` handler when a message occurs.
+It process just one message, not all messages in the channel.

 ### Data stream definition ###

 #### Handler binding ####

-You can handle data right in stream definition without writing separate function.
+You can handle data right in a stream definition without writing a separate function.

 	DataStream(KeyboardInput, int, 7)
 	{